harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 This is a regular *Angular* component.
 There is no need for changing something here.
 The `templateUrl` remains `...detail.html`.

 You may ask where all the magic happens.
-Well, it’s inside of a `gulp task`.
+Well, it's inside of a `gulp task`.

-> If you’ve never used gulp or need a refreshment, [check out my series of posts on Gulp]({% post_url 2015-10-08-frontend-build-series-introduction %}), it is worth reading it!
+> If you've never used gulp or need a refreshment, [check out my series of posts on Gulp]({% post_url 2015-10-08-frontend-build-series-introduction %}), it is worth reading it!

-Once *Gulp.js* is up and running in your *Angular* project, there is only a single new dependency you’ve to install to have things you need.
+Once *Gulp.js* is up and running in your *Angular* project, there is only a single new dependency you've to install to have things you need.

 ```bash
 npm install gulp-jade --save-dev